 You can expect a thermal cover to last approximately 8 years, but life expectancy is very dependent on how the cover is treated/cared for.
 In general, a thermal blanket cover will outlast a solar cover.

 There are a number of different options around for automatic covers.
-Some can be retrofitted to an existing pool, but they are best and cheapest if installed at the time of pool construction.
+There are options available that can be retrofitted to an existing pool.
 Some automatic covers run along tracks down each side of the pool, others float on the water.
 Most automatic covers are either made of thermal blanket type material or air-filled slats.
 Both of these types of material prevent evaporation and provide insulation of the pool heat but do not add any heat to the water.

 Automatic covers are an expensive option but make putting the cover on and off very simple and easy.
 Some automatic covers do also offer increased safety as they will hold the weight of a human, some even up to 100kg.